StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

   * `skip_app_build`
   * `skip_api_build`

-These 2 options are self explanatory.
+These 2 options are self-explanatory.
 If you set them to `true`, then the action will skip the build of the app.
 If you set them to `false`, then the action will build the app.

-So we are lo longer letting the Action build the app.
+So we are no longer letting the Action build the app.
 We simply give a location where the Action can get hold of the built application.
 This could be an app that has been built, and tested in previous steps.

 Or it could be an app that has been built in a previous job, allowing us to deploy the same compile application to multiple environments.